 The values underlying TDM align with child welfare best practices like the Structured Decision Making® (SDM) assessment model and safety-organized practice.
 For example:

-- Partnership with grassroots organizations brings communities of color to the table.
+- Partnerships with grassroots organizations bring communities of color to the table.

 - TDM creates potential to impact racial disparities in removal decisions and to create long-term safety nets for families within their own communities.

 - The engagement of extended families, including paternal relatives, enhances the use of kinship care.